Slivovitz: Czech Republic and Slovakia

 Slivovice is primarily produced in the southern and eastern provinces of Moravia and in Vysočina, where the country retains its rural character.
-Although not legal, traditional moonshine home distilleries still exist, nonetheless, the majority of private production moved to certified local community-owned distilleries to prevent errors during the distillation process (leading to concentration of toxic methanol).
+Although not legal, traditional moonshine home distilleries are very common across the Moravian countryside, nonetheless, the majority of private production moved to certified local community-owned distilleries to prevent errors during the distillation process (leading to concentration of toxic methanol).
 Certified production also allows state authorities to collect respective taxes (based on the proof of the alcohol in the final product), however tax-reliefs for limited private and non-commercial production of the drink exist.
 The usual proof of private-produced slivovice is over 50% of alcohol in the final product, commercially available mass-produced slivovice is proofed less.

-Slivovice is mostly served in small shot glass known locally as "panák" (literally: a dummy), "kalíšek (colloquial for a small cup) or "štamprle (from German "das Stamperl, a little glass).
-Keeping slivovice cold helps to reduce the effects of high proof; however, the drink is almost never served on the rocks.
+Slivovice is mostly served in small shot glass known locally as "panák" (literally: a dummy),"baňa" (variation of the word shot/bang in dialects of southeastern Moravia), "kalíšek (colloquial for a small cup) or "štamprle (from German "das Stamperl, a little glass).
+Keeping slivovice cold helps to reduce the effects of high proof or not ideal taste; however, the drink is not to be served on the rocks.
+The only accurate way to drink slivovice is a shot glass.
 To enjoy the aroma and taste of the original fruit it is better and more common to drink slivovice served at room temperature.